m-richa/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I graduated in 2019 from BITS-Pilani after completing integrated first-degree program in Biological Science and Electrical and Electronics Engineering.
+I graduated in 2019 from BITS-Pilani after completing the integrated first-degree program in Biological Science and Electrical and Electronics Engineering.
 After graduation, I worked in the industry as a software engineer at HSBC for 2 years.
 I am currently working with Dr Avinash Sharma on 4D reconstruction of human body.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.